FluxCapacitor2/FluxCapacitor2/README.md

 - HTML/CSS/JS
 - [SolidJS](https://www.solidjs.com/) and [VueJS](https://vuejs.org/) JavaScript frameworks
 - Docker and Docker Compose
+- Kubernetes and [Agones](https://agones.dev), an open-source game server scaling and orchestration system build on top of Kubernetes
 - SQL databases and MongoDB
 - Simple machine learning models using [Keras](https://keras.io/), a wrapper for Tensorflow